ibm-cloud-docs/hs-crypto/initialize_hsm.md

 To initialize service instances, you need to load the master key with the Trusted Key Entry plug-in to your key storage, service instance first.
 The Trusted Key Entry plug-in allows you to load your master key values.

-For an introduction to service instance initialization and other concepts, see [Introduction to service instance initialization](/docs/services/hs-crypto?topic=hs-crypto-introduce-service#introduce-service).
+For an introduction to service instance initialization and other fundamental concepts, see [Introduction to service instance initialization](/docs/services/hs-crypto?topic=hs-crypto-introduce-service#introduce-service) and {{site.data.keyword.hscrypto}} [components and concepts](/docs/services/hs-crypto?topic=hs-crypto-understand-concepts).

 The following diagram gives you an overview of steps you need to take to initialize the service instance.
 Click each step on the diagram for detailed instructions.
 {: hide-dashboard}